-The Religious Studies Department offers a variety of trips – one of our most popular is the yearly trip to The Wintershall Estate to see the life of Christ acted out – a spectacle not to be missed.
-Also, various trips are arranged to suit the courses studied including trips to places of worship such as the Buddhapadipa temple in Wimbledon.
+The Religious Studies Department offers a variety of trips including to The Wintershall Estate to see the life of Christ acted out – a spectacle not to be missed - and trips to suit the courses studied including to places of worship such as the Buddhapadipa temple in Wimbledon.

 KS4 Religious Studies - Religion, Philosophy & Ethics (RPE) GCSE

 Board and Exam Details

 WJEC Eduqas GCSE (9-1) in Religious Studies (Route A)

 - Component 1: Religious, Philosophical & Ethical studies in the Modern World

 - Component 2: Study of Christianity

 Perhaps more important than ever in a turbulent society, this course seeks to look at both the belief, interpretation and practice of Christianity & Islam.
 Students will follow the WJEC Eduqas Route ‘A’ syllabus.
 The course focuses on the teaching of core Christian and Muslim values, how each faith’s beliefs affect day to day life and how these traditional ideas fit in with a modern interpretation of our society.

 More emphasis will be placed on philosophical questions of God’s existence, role and indeed, place in our lives.
 The ethics of such controversial topics such as abortion, euthanasia, terrorism & sexual identity will be investigated fully with an opportunity for students to not only learn from specialist staff, but to experience perspectives from guest speakers, visitors and trips outside the classroom.